EGI-Federation/documentation/content/en/providers/datahub/webdav/_index.md

 ![image](DataHub-WebDAV-Files.png)

-If the backend configured is for example SabreDAV it is possible to perform all the operation and upload files from the web interface as shown in the following screenshot:
+If the backend configured is for example SabreDAV it is possible to perform all the operations and upload files from the web interface as shown in the following screenshot:

 ![image](DataHub-WebDAV-Upload.png)